google.com, pub-4591360413847643, DIRECT, f08c47fec0942fa0

 Size Variations

 If your employees have different head dimensions, consider different sizes.
-Manufacturers offer small, medium, and large sizes to meet the different needs of head types.
+Manufacturers offer small, medium, and large sizes to cater to the diverse needs of different head types.

 Consider the Weight and Balance